Emergent Structured Representations Support Flexible In-Context Inference in Large Language Models: Supplementary Methods

 \subsection{Behavioral Evaluation}

-We evaluated model performance in concept inference by truncating each generation at the first newline character (``\textbackslash n'') and checking whether the resulting output exactly matched the target word or any of its listed synonyms in the THINGS database.
+We evaluated model performance in inference by truncating each generation at the first newline character (``\textbackslash n'') and checking whether the resulting output exactly matched the target word or any of its listed synonyms.
 We used greedy decoding for all models to ensure a consistent and controlled comparison across model sizes and families.